kimjoar/writings/backbone-mixins.md

 Mixins in Backbone
 ==================

-In our Backbone.js code we have a few times seen the need to include similar methods in several models, collections and views.
+In our Backbone.js code we have a few times seen the need to reuse similar methods in several models, collections and views.
 I've seen many create a component which they extend from, e.g. a `PaginationCollection`, but we didn't like this solution as we only